 Fish Oil Supplement

-Feeding your cat a high quality diet is important for many reasons, including maintaining health and strengthening the immune system.
-As with humans, research has also shown that fatty acids are essential in a pet's diet.
-There are two main types of "essential fatty acids": Omega-3 and Omega-6 and they are not the same nor do they provide the same benefits.
-For the purpose of this article, we are only discussing Omega-3 fatty acids including: ALA (Alpha-linolenic acid), EPA (Eicosapentaenoic acid), DHA (Docosahexaenoic acid) and their particular benefits.
-Omega-3 belongs to a group of fatty acids known as "long-chain polyunsaturated fatty acids".
+Feeding your cat a high-quality diet is essential for many reasons, including maintaining health and strengthening the immune system.
+As with humans, research has also shown that fatty acids are crucial to a pet's diet.
+There are two main types of "essential fatty acids": Omega-3 and Omega-6, and they are not the same, nor do they provide the same benefits.
+For this article, we are only discussing Omega-3 fatty acids, including ALA (Alpha-linolenic acid), EPA (Eicosapentaenoic acid), DHA (Docosahexaenoic acid), and their particular benefits.
+Omega-3 belongs to a group of fatty acids known as "long-chain polyunsaturated fatty acids."
 Research into certain benefits of Omega-3's in humans can be contradictory and much more research is needed, however, it never hurts to try something new.

 An Omega-3 supplement may benefit a cat (or dog) in the following ways: